 When inaccurate information lands on your credit report, it could be an early sign of identity theft.
 When you read your credit report, look for accounts you didn’t open or hard inquiries from credit applications you never submitted.
 These items will need to be disputed with the credit bureaus and removed from your credit report.

-Credit monitoring services can help you stay on top of identity theft by providing alerts and informing you of changes as soon as they happen.
+Credit and identity theft monitoring services can help you stay on top of identity theft by providing alerts and informing you of changes as soon as they happen.

 3. Credit Application Denials

 Fraudulent accounts on your credit report can block you from qualifying for loans, credit cards, and other financial products.
 Oftentimes, individuals don’t know they’ve been victims of identity theft until their application is denied.

 If a lender or creditor takes a negative action against you – such as denying an application for credit – due to the information in your credit report, they are required to give you the reason for denial and provide a free copy of your credit report if you request it within 60 days.